-- Checking all coupling points on the discharge point and tankers are functional and free from leaks. - Checking all couplings and valves on the dewatering tanks. - Checking the hose used for the transfer of liquids from the tanker to the discharge point is free from splits, holes and damage. - All curbing is intact to prevent any runoff from the pad spreading across the site. - All drain lids are fitting correctly and free from damage. - The solids skip is shutting correctly and tightly.
+- Checking all coupling points on the discharge point and tankers are functional and free from leaks. - Checking all coupling points on the tank for leaks. - Checking the hose used for the transfer of liquids from the tanker to the discharge point is free from splits, holes and damage. - All curbing is intact to prevent any runoff from the pad spreading across the site. - All drain lids are fitting correctly and free from damage. - The solids skip is shutting correctly.